-Next to each message, the timestamp, server name, and log file name are shown (1).
-You can hide these fields using the Settings menu (described below).
+Next to each message, the date and timestamp, server name, and log file name are shown (1).
+You can hide these fields using the Display Settings menu (described below).

 You can click on any message to bring up additional tools (2).
 Additional tools appear if you select some text in the message.